Master of Human Resource Management and Industrial Relations

 Course outcomes and further study

 Sydney Master of Human Resource Management and Industrial Relations graduates are equipped with the knowledge and skills to pursue careers in traditional IR organisations such as unions, employer bodies and government as well as in HRM, research, policy development, consultancy work, industrial law and many aspects of private and public sector management.

 Students who have completed a Business School Master’s degree are eligible to pursue the Master of Commerce at a reduced duration of one year (normally two years full-time).
 See Master of Commerce for further information.

 The University of Sydney Business School has an outstanding reputation for the quality of its research across a wide range of academic disciplines.
-The Master of Human Resource Management and Industrial Relations is an entry pathway to our higher degree by research programs, the Doctor of Philosophy (PhD) and Master of Philosophy (MPhil).
+The Master of Human Resource Management and Industrial Relations is an entry pathway to our higher degree by research programs, such as the Master of Philosophy (MPhil).